-WEST GLACIER, MONT. -Glacier National Park and Glacier Association announce the winners of the recent postcard and annual park pass artwork contest.
-The contest was announced in the fall to promote learning about the park and the Crown of the Continent Ecosystem.
+WEST GLACIER, MONT. – Glacier National Park and the Glacier National Park Conservancy announce the winners of the recent annual park pass artwork contest.

-Brian Smith, a senior at Glacier High School, submitted the winning entry in the high school category.
-His image of Grinnel Point towering over Swiftcurrent Lake and the historic Many Glacier Hotel will be on the 2013 Glacier National Park Annual Park Pass.
-This pass will be available in January 2013, and approximately 14,000 passes will be issued during the year.
-The top three winners in the high school category will receive a gift certificate from the association that can be redeemed at any Glacier Association sales outlet, or their on-line store.
+Eileen Crusta, a 10th grade homeschool student, submitted the winning entry.
+Her image of Bowman Lake and wildlife will be on the 2015 Glacier National Park Annual Park Pass.
+This pass will be available in January 2015, and approximately 14,000 passes will be issued during the year.

-Winning artwork may be viewed at the park's website, www.nps.gov/glac by clicking on the "For Kids" section.
-The contest for next year will be conducted in February.
+The winning artwork will be available to view on the park's website, www.nps.gov/glac by clicking on the "For Kids" section.

 The Glacier National Park Conservancy is an official partner of Glacier National Park.
 The Conservancy's goal is to generate financial support for the park through private fundraising and philanthropic activities, and operation of the bookstores within Glacier National Park.